Measure of America: A Portrait of Sonoma

 The Sonoma County report was commissioned by Sonoma County Department of Health Services (DHS).

 Thematic Briefs

 Highway to Health: Life Expectancy in Los Angeles County, 2017

 Highway to Health presents life expectancy calculations for cities and unincorporated areas in Los Angeles County as well as for planning areas and city council districts within the City of Los Angeles.
-These place-based life expectancy calculations are the most up-to-date figures available; calculating life expectancy by place is a complicated exercise, and updated estimates had not been released for over a decade.
+These place-based life expectancy calculations are the most up-to-date figures available; calculating life expectancy by place is a complicated exercise, and updated estimates have not been released for over a decade.

 Highway to Health was released as a health-focused preview to A Portrait of Los Angeles County.
 Key findings from the brief include: